-Looking to start enjoying vinyl records and need to know how much a record players costs?
-Be prepared to spend between $80 and $300 for a reasonable starter outfit.
-Plus there are other considerations.
+Looking to start enjoying vinyl records and need an answer to the question “How much does a record player cost?”
+The short answer is be prepared to spend between $80 and $300 for a reasonable starter outfit.
+But keep in mind there are other considerations…

 What’s the Cost of a Good Record Player?

 Let’s get down to brass tacks by changing the question a little.
 Let’s figure out how much a decent turntable would cost instead.

 Obviously, you’re best off if you set some money aside for this purchase.
 The better the quality of the equipment you purchase, the better the results are likely to be.
 It doesn’t pay to cheap out here because cheap players may not play the records at the right speed, are more likely to skip or slid, and could end up damaging the vinyl.

 That said, you don’t have to mortgage your house to get a decent system.
 You might consider spending around $200 – $400 to get yourself something that will produce great sound and last for a good many years if you listen to a lot of music.

 If you’re not going to listen to it all the time, you can easily make do with one of these record players under $200.
 Do your research upfront.
 We publish reviews of most of the models to hit the market, so our site is a good place to start.